MarcSabatella/Accessibility/MuseScore/JAWS/README.md

 They merely help make sure MuseScore actually functions as expected with JAWS.
 For more information on using the accessibility features in MuseScore, see the [section on Accessibility in the MuseScore Handbook](https://musescore.org/en/handbook/3/accessibility).

+We are very deeply indebted to Peter Torpey(https://www.eyesonsuccess.net/) and [Doug Lee](http://www.dlee.org/) for their assistance in developing this script!